-Exit pathway groundwater monitoring activities in the East Fork regime in CY 2001 involved continued collection and trending of data from exit pathway monitoring stations.
-Data collected to date indicate that volatile organic compounds are the primary class of contaminants that are migrating through the exit pathways in the East Fork regime.
-They are migrating predominantly at depths between 200 and 500 ft and appear to be restricted to the Maynardville Limestone, the primary intermediate to deep groundwater exit pathway on the east end of Y-12.
-A vertical profile of volatile organic compound contamination is depicted in Fig. 6.21.
-The distribution of volatile organics is shown in Fig. 6.18.
-Their concentrations are typically higher at depth because most dilution and mixing with rainfall occur in the shallow portions of the Maynardville limestone.
+Exit pathway groundwater monitoring activities in the East Fork regime in CY 2002 involved continued collection and trending of data from exit pathway monitoring stations.
+Data collected to date indicate that volatile organic compounds are the primary class of contaminants that are migrating through the exit pathways in the East Fork regime (Fig. 6.18).
+These compounds are migrating at depths to 500 ft and appear to be restricted to the Maynardville Limestone, the primary intermediate to deep groundwater exit pathway on the East End of Y-12 (Fig. 6.21).
+Concentrations are typically higher at depth because most dilution and mixing with rainfall and Upper East Fork Poplar Creek occur in the shallow portions of the Maynardville limestone.
 In addition, most of the volatile organic contaminants at Y-12 are denser than water; therefore, they tend to migrate downward within the subsurface.
-The deep fractures and solution channels that constitute flow paths within the Maynardville Limestone appear to be well connected.
-The characteristics of the flow paths combined with the chemical characteristics of the contaminants have resulted in migration for substantial distances off the ORR into Union Valley to the east of Y-12.
-The Environmental Monitoring Plan specifies monitoring of three wells near the eastern ORR boundary for this exit pathway (Fig. 6.16).
+The deep fractures and solution channels that constitute flow paths within the Maynardville Limestone appear to be well connected, resulting in the migration of these contaminants for substantial distances off the ORR into Union Valley to the east of Y-12.